 A great way to minimize the concentration of pollutants is by thoroughly cleaning the home.
 Frequent dusting and vacuuming can help to reduce the amount of dust particles in the air.

-When you can’t sweep away all the irritants, you should consider a PureAir Air Purification System from Lennox Healthy Climate Solutions.
+When you can’t sweep away all the irritants, you should consider an air purification and filtration system.
 PureAir is your best defense against all three classes of indoor contaminants – particles such as dust, microorganisms like bacteria and volatile organic compounds like formaldehyde.

 Ventilation also plays an important role in improving indoor air quality.
 Proper ventilation can reduce the concentration of pollutants inside the home.
 An Energy Recover Ventilator (ERV) or Heat Recovery Ventilator (HRV) can replace stale indoor air with fresher, cleaner outdoor air without sacrificing comfort or wasting energy you’ve spent heating, cooling or dehumidifying it.

 Some of the most effective solutions for poor indoor air quality may involve heating and cooling systems.
-High-efficiency air filters can assist in absorbing particles that otherwise would escape due to their size.
+High-efficiency air filters with a high MERV rating can assist in absorbing particles that otherwise would escape due to their size.
 These filters help clean the air and provide respiratory relief by removing dust, dirt, and pollen.
-Other Healthy Climate Solutions products that are available include dehumidifiers, humidifiers, carbon monoxide detectors, and in some rare cases UV lights

-To find out more about the most effective methods to improve indoor air quality give us a call.
+To find out more about the most effective methods to improve indoor air quality give us a call at 402-593-7500.